CRD(LEGAL) - INSURANCE AND ANNUITIES MANAGEMENT: HEALTH AND LIFE INSURANCE

 Cost of Coverage

-The cost of coverage under TRS-ActiveCare shall be shared by the state, the district, and the employees, as set forth below.
+The cost of coverage under TRS-ActiveCare shall be shared by the state, the ESC, and the employees, as set forth below.
 Education Code 22.004(c)

-An employee covered by the program shall pay that portion of the cost of coverage selected by the employee that exceeds the amount of the state contribution and a district's contribution.
+An employee covered by the program shall pay that portion of the cost of coverage selected by the employee that exceeds the amount of the state contribution and the ESC's contribution.

 Insurance Code 1579.253

-A district shall, for each fiscal year, use to provide health coverage an amount equal to the number of participating employees of the district multiplied by $1,800.
+The ESC shall, for each fiscal year, pay an amount equal to the number of participating employees multiplied by $1,800.
 Insurance Code 1581.052(a)

 Each year, an active employee must elect in writing whether to designate a portion of the employee's compensation to be used as health-care supplementation.
 An election must be made at the same time that the employee elects to participate in a cafeteria plan, if applicable.
 Education Code 22.105

-- The first anniversary of the date participation in or coverage under TRS ActiveCare or the district's group health coverage was first made available to district employees for the last instructional year in which the employee was employed by the district; or
+- The first anniversary of the date participation in or coverage under TRS ActiveCare or the ESC's group health coverage was first made available to ESC employees for the last instructional year in which the employee was employed by the ESC; or

-- The last calendar day before the first day of the instructional year immediately following the last instructional year in which the employee was employed by the district.
+- The last calendar day before the first day of the instructional year immediately following the last instructional year in which the employee was employed by the ESC.

-A district may not diminish or eliminate its contribution [see District Required Minimum Effort, above] before the last date on which the employee is entitled to participation or enrollment.
+The ESC may not diminish or eliminate its contribution [see ESC Required Minimum Effort, above] before the last date on which the employee is entitled to participation or enrollment.

 During Military Leave